-You can use your Prestige to call in favors from allies and requisition gear.
+You can use your Prestige to call in favors, usually to acquire special gear or to get help from allies.
 The higher your Prestige, the easier and faster you can get what you want.

 Use the following guidelines to determine the Favor Rating of what you want.
 Then compare that rating to your Prestige to see how fast you can get what you want.
-You can make a Diplomacy or Intimidate check (DC 15 + 3 per level of the favor) to increase the speed of your favor one step; for example, from a week to a day.
+You can make a Diplomacy or Intimidate check (DC 15 + 3 per level of the favor) to increase the speed of your favor one step, from a week to a day for instance.

-Then your favor gets fulfilled in
+If the Favor Rating is Then your favor gets fulfilled in

-As little time as humanly possible.
+Less than your Prestige As little time as humanly possible.

-A few hours.
+Equal to your Prestige A few hours.

-A day.
+Your Prestige +1 A day.

-A week.
+Your Prestige +2 A week.

-A month.
+Your Prestige +3 A month.

-Never.
+Your Prestige +4 Never.